Separating non-collective effects in d-Au collisions: Introduction

 The major goal of this work is to distinguish the non-collective aspects of a d-Au collision from the collective ones.
 The Angantyr model \cite{Bierlich:2018xfw} provides just the right tool for this study.
 The model simulates a heavy ion event based on the interactions of the wounded nucleons without assuming the formation of a QGP.
 Furthermore, a newly added mechanism known as the spatially constrained color reconnection (SC CR) \cite{Lonnblad:2023stc} can enhance the baryon production by introducing string junctions that can later hadronize into baryons.
-We will study the effect of SC CR in the d-Au collisions and its effect on the "baryon enhancement" signal.
-Lastly, we will discuss the possibility of using the Angantyr results as a baseline tool instead of scaled pp results to study in-medium effects.
+We will study the effect of SC CR in the d-Au collisions and its effect on the ``baryon enhancement" signal.